shan-sundaram/PublicKB/Workflow/API Docs/Job API - Get Job.md

-{{{ "title": "Get Automation Job", "date": "08-04-2015", "author": "Shan Sundaram", "attachments": [] }}}
+{{{ "title": "Get Runner Job", "date": "08-04-2015", "author": "Shan Sundaram", "attachments": [] }}}

-Gets a given automation job by ID.
+Gets a given Runner job by ID.
 Calls to this operation must include a token acquired from the authentication endpoint.
 See the [Login API](https://www.ctl.io/api-docs/v2/#authentication-login) for information on acquiring this token.

 ### When to Use It